zafriii/Serenify-Version-1.0/README.md

-# 🧠 Mental Health Wellness Platform
+# 🧠 Serenify- Mental Health Wellness Platform

 A comprehensive web application designed to support mental well-being by offering personalized tools, community engagement, and professional resources.
 This project integrates cutting-edge features to provide users with a safe and empathetic digital space.